(Review contains spoilers, like any review worth reading)

 Pros: Mind-boggeling odyssey into a realm of wonder and horror that holds perils never imagined and wonders undreamt of.

-Cons: Sloppy and rough, meaning you will need to do some reading and preparation beforehand to actually make the thing work.
+Cons: Sloppy and rough and desperately in need of an editor, meaning you will need to do some reading and preparation beforehand to actually make the thing work.
 Map is vague, encounter tables need specification.

 Final Verdict: Unpolished and requires effort on the GMs part to make it functional.
 Nevertheless great.
 Evocative, Alien and wonderful.
 Art is scribbly and scratchy but somehow fitting.
 Manages to retain coherence at the edge of an event horizon of creativity.
 Also still very exciting and meant to be played not watched.
 Probably way too fucking weird to just throw in your homecampaign.
 A win for the OSR.
 9 out of 10.